scrabbletank/farhome-rules/dmsguide.md

 - **Damage:** Death
 - **Range:** 5/10

 Make an attack roll against a target, turning you and the dagger into shadow.
 On hit you deal Death damage instead of piercing and you reform out of the shadows in a tile adjacent to the target.
-If the attack misses the DM determines where the dagger lands, with the wielder appearing in the closest unoccupied tile.
+If the attack misses the GM determines where the dagger lands, with the wielder appearing in the closest unoccupied tile.

 #### Mother Yama's Practical Potions
 *Wondrous Item*